siddhantmodi97/PS5_Stock_Checker/README.md

 # Setup
 -------------------------------------------------------------------------
-You will need to set up the path for **Chrome Driver** for selenium.
-There is no other setup needed.
+- You will need to set up the path for **Chrome Driver** for selenium.
-The links used in the code includes my local store the links will beed to be updated according to the users location.
+- The links used in the code includes my local store the links will beed to be updated according to the users location.
+- There is no other setup needed.

 # Running
 -------------------------------------------------------------------------